 In conclusion, try adding silver, nickel, or brass metals to a room.
 The metal accessories will reflect the light around the room.

 Need more help with your next design project?
-Schedule a complimentary 15-minute discovery phone call.
+Schedule a complimentary 15-minute introductory phone call.